tytydraco/yessleep/out/My_First_Job_After_College_Was_More_Horrific_Than_I_Couldve_Ever_Imagined_Part_6.md

 I was ignored completely, people not even glancing up at me apart from a few curious onlookers.

 “That’s right!
 Kingsley decided to come down and celebrate his birthday with little old us!”
-Everyone stopped dead in their tracks, as if a director had yelled cut.
+Everyone stopped, as if a director had yelled cut.
 A murmur waved through them.

 “Isn’t that the executive?” a man said to his friend.